NAB offers a wide variety of fixed and variable rate home loans that could be suitable for you.

 Considerations for borrowers refinancing their loan

 NAB home loan specialists will tailor a loan to suit your needs at application and into the future, but if those needs change, NAB also makes it easy to refinance.
 Whether it is your aim to pay off your home loan as early as possible, keep your repayments to a minimum, or to gain more flexibility, NAB home loans are able to work with you to put together a suitable package.
-If you've seen a NAB home loans product which you think will fit into your lifestyle, find out more about the features and fees of the loan.
+If you've seen a NAB home loan product which you think will fit into your lifestyle, find out more about the features and fees of the loan.

 NAB Tailored Home Loan Variable Rate

 This home loan offers features that are focused on helping you pay your home loan off early, allowing you to take advantage of making additional repayments whenever you can.

 NAB Tailored Home Loan Fixed Rate